 We have lesson/trail horses that can go from beginner to advanced.
 Two of our horses are even suited for therapuetic riding, and a third is being trained for that (ie, to take voice commands from a ground handler, regardless of any sounds or motions a disabled person may make, when they are wearing certain tack).
 We also have young horses in training, from foals on up.

-We have two dairy cows in milk, 2 heifers and 2 calves.
-Bessie, our biggest cow, is trained for "Cow Cuddling".
-Annabelle, our older Jersey, is trained to hand milk, and has been used for milking lessons/experiences for clients.We also keep a small herd of dairy goats, and give lessons in goat care.
-We have 2 yaks, who were used in a petting farm, 4 wooly, spotty Jacob sheep, and several pigs ranging from miniature to small.
+We have two dairy cows in milk, 2 heifers and 4 calves.
+Snuggly cows for "Cow Cuddling" and Annabelle, our older Jersey, is trained to hand milk, and has been used for milking lessons/experiences for clients.We also keep a small herd of dairy goats, and give lessons in goat care.
+We have a yak, who was used in a petting farm, 4 wooly, spotty Jacob sheep, and several pigs ranging from miniature to small.
 Penelope, our main sow, is a HUGE hit with guests, as she is very, very friendly, and, at 70#, not intimidating.
 We also keep an assortment of poultry and can provide chicken, duck and quail eggs!
 Even though we do keep a variety of friendly, handleable animals for education, we are not vegatarian, and do raise some for meat (not Penelope ;) )

 We do not currently have a market garden, but woud like to add one.